Sarah Silverman with Seth Rudetsky as pianist & host

 Presented by Mark Cortale

-with Seth Rudetsky on January 20
+with Seth Rudetsky on May 19

-Series will benefit San Francisco Gay Men's Chorus, Project Open Hand & Sandy Hook Promise
+This evening will benefit San Francisco Gay Men's Chorus, Project Open Hand & Sandy Hook Promise